Eurovision Song Contest 2012: Graphic design

 The design of the contest was built around the motto "Light Your Fire!", inspired by the nickname of Azerbaijan itself, "Land of Fire".

 Each introductory video postcard began with a shot of the artist and performers, followed with the flag and country name in a handwritten font with a background resembling the yellow, orange and red fire of the 2012 theme art.
 The postcards consisted of various shots of Azerbaijan, with a caption displaying 'Azerbaijan' and underneath 'Land of ...' (e.g. Land of Abundance; Land of Poetry etc.), which were then followed by the name of a town or geographic feature, showing the landscape and culture of the country.
 Some postcards focused on the host city of Baku with text changing to 'Baku' and underneath 'City of ...' (e.g. City of Jazz; City of Leisure etc.).
 The postcards finished with a shot of the Crystal Hall displayed in the colours of the performing country's flag.
 These postcards acted as a tourism mechanism to present the country to a wider audience.

 The artist, song and number graphics as well as tables and voting graphics were kept the same as those used in 2011, with a slight modification to incorporate the 2012 theme art.
 The lower points (1-7) were highlighted in red squares while the top points (8, 10, 12) were highlighted in orange squares with each square increasing in size in relation to the point value.
 Both sets of graphics were designed by London brand design agency Turquoise Branding.

 Host broadcaster

 İctimai Television (İTV), which is the EBU member that participates in the Eurovision Song Contest representing Azerbaijan, is one of country's public-service broadcasters.
 Azerbaijan's largest telecommunications operator, Azercell, was chosen as the presenting partner for the contest.
 On 1 December 2011, İTV named the German production company Brainpool as its official production partner for the contest, citing the quality of its work on the previous year's contest.

 Contest overview

 Semi-final 1

-Azerbaijan, Italy and Spain voted in the first semi-final.
+The first semi-final took place on 22 May 2012 at 00:00 AZST (21:00 CEST).
+All the countries competing in this semi-final were eligible to vote, plus Azerbaijan, Italy and Spain.
 The EBU allowed the Albanian broadcaster Radio Televizioni Shqiptar (RTSH) to defer transmission and only use jury votes due to the Qafa e Vishës bus accident.
+The highlighted countries qualified for the final.